 By hiring [AGENCY] as your digital partner, you can easily save that and more.
 And, if that weren’t enough, to sweeten the pot, not only have we generated more than 300% in revenue growth for each client annually, but also, simultaneously, we’ve eliminated 90% of the associated cost burdens of managing these efforts internally.
 Our specialized marketing techniques don’t work for those companies that don’t truly invest in the fundamentals.
 You will need to commit and be ready.

 Do you have some time on Thursday for me to walk you through a step-by-step plan of your new path to profitability?

 Please let me know what time works for you.

 Brevity = Keep it short

 Basic = Keep it simple

-This form of cold email quite literally keeps things short, sweet and to the point.
+This form of cold email quite literally keeps things short, sweet, and to the point.
 You provide the reader a snapshot of who you are and what you want.
 That’s it, that’s all.
-This format is not the place for rhetoric or cleverness, it simply means get to the point.
-This is not the place for stories or jokes, those apply to other forms of writing, email dictates that you quickly state why you are writing and what it means for them.
-Time and again studies have demonstrated that the shorter the email, the faster the response.
-If you give the recipient too much to think about you become another assignment for their checklist to do someday instead of helping them to get to “yes” now and making a commitment to you.
+This format is not the place for rhetoric or cleverness; it simply means get to the point.
+This is not the place for stories or jokes; those apply to other forms of writing.
+Email dictates that you quickly state why you are writing and what it means for them.
+Time and again, studies have demonstrated that the shorter the email, the faster the response.
+If you give the recipient too much to think about you, it becomes another assignment for their checklist to do someday instead of helping them get to “yes” now and committing to you.

 Subject Line: Gently Knocking

-Would you be available for a short call this week so I can tell you more about how we can do this for [NAME OF COMPANY]?
-Let me know if Wednesday or Thursday work at 3 pm?
+Would you be available for a short call this week so I can tell you more about how we can do this for [COMPANY]?
+Let me know if Wednesday or Thursday works at 3 pm?